 Creating a new strategy often requires change that will transform current operational processes.
 Therefore, it is highly recommended to adapt Kotter’s 8-Step Change Model.
 In short, when creating a new strategy, it should be done within a coalition.
 Strategy is about working together with other people.
 If one crafts a strategy on its own, it is likely that it will not be implemented because of missing consensus.
 Hence, the recommendation should not be officially communicated until all relevant departments reached agreement on it.
 Once the recommendation is widely accepted and consensus is reached, the strategy can be communicated.
 By then, every department is aware of the consequences and will not be shocked when the strategy is communicated.

 The communication process depends on the company culture.
 By analyzing the cues of how messages are generally spread, one can derive the best way of communicating the new strategy.
-As change is uncomfortable for most people, it is recommended to be as sensible as possible while being as austere as possible.
+As change is uncomfortable for most people, it is recommended to be as sensible as possible and as austere as possible.

 Employees and managers are bombarded daily with new messages and the vision is only one information they receive.
 Therefore, one cannot communicate the change vision often enough and the communication should be part of a wider integrated communication strategy that has the goal to assist the spread of the new strategy.
 The change vision and the strategy need to be over communicated.